ozean12/billie-plugin-shopware6-module/lib/README.md

-The SDK will be removed from the github repo.

-So we have to integrate it into the module completely.

-Please also have a look to BILLSWPL-56.

-You are allowed to edit the SDK cause it is not maintained anymore.
+the sdk of billie will be completly replaced by a new one.

+the folder `api-php-sdk` contains the old sdk

+the folder `new-sdk` contains the new sdk which is still in development and has not been released officially